Multilingual portals

 g_sharedState.subject = g_i18n.application("APP_GUID").language(l_strLanguage)["MYMAILSUBJECT"]

-The value from the processing context is then entered in the static, language-independent subject of the email action with "urn.sharedState.subject".
+The value from the processing context is then entered with "urn.sharedState.subject" in the static, language-independent subject of the email action.

-If the email is sent via CC and BCC to one recipient with different languages in each case, this method cannot be used.
+If the e-mail is also sent via CC and BCC to recipients with different languages, this procedure cannot be used.
 This would require separate handling with an individual email action in each case in the process chain.
 The message text could also be identified in a preceding Groovy action and then written to the processing context.
 The processing context can then be read in Velocity and from that, the email body can be generated.

 Email to distribution list